 Research has shown that subtyping eating disorders according to eating disorder symptomology (e.g. anorexia nervosa-restricting type) has only limited utility in informing treatment (see Peat, Mitchell, Hoek, & Wonderlich (2009) for a review).
 Some studies have therefore turned to categorising patients according to personality type.

 Classification of personality types.
 Of the studies extracted from the current literature search that assessed personality types in patients with eating disorders, the majority reported three clusters: one that suggested an overcontrolled or constricted personality type, one characterised by undercontrol and dysregulation, and one high functioning/mild pathology group (Claes et al., 2006; Eddy, Novotny, & Westen, 2004; Espelage, Mazzeo, Sherman, & Thompson, 2002; Ghaderi & Scott, 2000; Goldner, Srikameswaran, Schroeder, Livesley, & Birmingham, 1999; Lavender et al., 2013; Perkins, Slane, & Klump, 2013; Thompson-Brenner & Westen, 2005; Turner et al., 2014; Westen & Harnden-Fischer, 2001; Wildes et al., 2011).
-These were measured by a range of tools (see table C) with different measures used for 8 of the 11 studies, and 3 studies all using the DAPP-BQ.
+These were measured by a range of tools (see table C) with different measures used for eight of the 11 studies, and three studies all using the Dimensional Assessment of Personality Pathology – Basic Questionnaire.

 These types suggest a high degree of similarity to the typologies found in non-clinical samples, and were found across a range of American and European samples, despite the use of differing measures and methodologies.
-There was however no consensus as to the prevalence of eating disorder patients falling into each group: The proportion falling into a rigid/overcontrolled group across the 7 studies which specified this information ranged from 8.5% to 42.9% with a mean of 27.9%.
+There was however no consensus as to the prevalence of eating disorder patients falling into each group: The proportion falling into a rigid/overcontrolled group across the seven studies which specified this information ranged from 8.5% to 42.9% with a mean of 27.9%.
 The proportion for under-controlled/dysregulated ranged from 30.8% to 49.1% with a mean of 40.7%.
 Not all studies found labelled a third cluster as resilient so the estimates of overall proportions falling into this group are not known.